pedikun/pedikun.github.io/index.md

 hello there yes i have made a website that my friend ask from [discord](https://discord.gg/QjJXD2qRRz)

-hello i am just a new programmer that wathing tutToriel on youtube
+hello i am just a new programmer that wathing tuToriel on youtube

 ### here all my contact if you want